kubesphere/kubekey/docs/config-example.md

       externalElasticsearchUrl: ""
       externalElasticsearchPort: ""
   console:
-    enableMultiLogin: true  # enable/disable multiple sign on, it allows an account can be used by different users at the same time.
+    enableMultiLogin: true  # Enable or disable simultaneous logins.
+It allows different users to log in with the same account at the same time.
     port: 30880
-  alerting:                # (CPU: 0.1 Core, Memory: 100 MiB) Whether to install KubeSphere alerting system.
-It enables Users to customize alerting policies to send messages to receivers in time with different time intervals and alerting levels to choose from.
+  alerting:                # (CPU: 0.1 Core, Memory: 100 MiB) It enables users to customize alerting policies to send messages to receivers in time with different time intervals and alerting levels to choose from.
-    enabled: false
+    enabled: false         # Enable or disable the KubeSphere Alerting System.
     # thanosruler:
     #   replicas: 1
     #   resources: {}
-  auditing:                # Whether to install KubeSphere audit log system.
-It provides a security-relevant chronological set of records，recording the sequence of activities happened in platform, initiated by different tenants.
+  auditing:                # Provide a security-relevant chronological set of records，recording the sequence of activities happening on the platform, initiated by different tenants.
-    enabled: false
+    enabled: false         # Enable or disable the KubeSphere Auditing Log System.
-  devops:                  # (CPU: 0.47 Core, Memory: 8.6 G) Whether to install KubeSphere DevOps System.
-It provides out-of-box CI/CD system based on Jenkins, and automated workflow tools including Source-to-Image & Binary-to-Image.
+  devops:                  # (CPU: 0.47 Core, Memory: 8.6 G) Provide an out-of-the-box CI/CD system based on Jenkins, and automated workflow tools including Source-to-Image & Binary-to-Image.
-    enabled: false
+    enabled: false             # Enable or disable the KubeSphere DevOps System.
     jenkinsMemoryLim: 2Gi      # Jenkins memory limit.
     jenkinsMemoryReq: 1500Mi   # Jenkins memory request.
     jenkinsVolumeSize: 8Gi     # Jenkins volume size.
     jenkinsJavaOpts_Xms: 512m  # The following three fields are JVM parameters.
     jenkinsJavaOpts_Xmx: 512m
     jenkinsJavaOpts_MaxRAM: 2g
-  events:                  # Whether to install KubeSphere events system.
-It provides a graphical web console for Kubernetes Events exporting, filtering and alerting in multi-tenant Kubernetes clusters.
+  events:                  # Provide a graphical web console for Kubernetes Events exporting, filtering and alerting in multi-tenant Kubernetes clusters.
-    enabled: false
+    enabled: false         # Enable or disable the KubeSphere Events System.
     ruler:
       enabled: true
       replicas: 2
-  logging:                 # (CPU: 57 m, Memory: 2.76 G) Whether to install KubeSphere logging system.
-Flexible logging functions are provided for log query, collection and management in a unified console.
+  logging:                 # (CPU: 57 m, Memory: 2.76 G) Flexible logging functions are provided for log query, collection and management in a unified console.
 Additional log collectors can be added, such as Elasticsearch, Kafka and Fluentd.
-    enabled: false
+    enabled: false         # Enable or disable the KubeSphere Logging System.
     logsidecar:
       enabled: true
       replicas: 2
-  metrics_server:                    # (CPU: 56 m, Memory: 44.35 MiB) Whether to install metrics-server.
-IT enables HPA (Horizontal Pod Autoscaler).
+  metrics_server:                    # (CPU: 56 m, Memory: 44.35 MiB) It enables HPA (Horizontal Pod Autoscaler).
-    enabled: false
+    enabled: false                   # Enable or disable metrics-server.
   monitoring:
-    storageClass: ""                 # If there is a independent StorageClass your need for prometheus, you can specify it here. default StorageClass used by default.
+    storageClass: ""                 # If there is an independent StorageClass you need for Prometheus, you can specify it here.
+The default StorageClass is used by default.
-    # prometheusReplicas: 1            # Prometheus replicas are responsible for monitoring different segments of data source and provide high availability as well.
+    # prometheusReplicas: 1          # Prometheus replicas are responsible for monitoring different segments of data source and providing high availability.
     prometheusMemoryRequest: 400Mi   # Prometheus request memory.
     prometheusVolumeSize: 20Gi       # Prometheus PVC size.
     # alertmanagerReplicas: 1          # AlertManager Replicas.
   multicluster:
-    clusterRole: none  # host | member | none  # You can install a solo cluster, or specify it as the role of host or member cluster.
+    clusterRole: none  # host | member | none  # You can install a solo cluster, or specify it as the Host or Member Cluster.
   network:
     networkpolicy: # Network policies allow network isolation within the same cluster, which means firewalls can be set up between certain instances (Pods).
       # Make sure that the CNI network plugin used by the cluster supports NetworkPolicy.
 There are a number of CNI network plugins that support NetworkPolicy, including Calico, Cilium, Kube-router, Romana and Weave Net.
-      enabled: false
+      enabled: false # Enable or disable network policies.
-    ippool: # if calico cni is integrated then use the value "calico", "none" means that the ippool function is disabled
+    ippool: # Use Pod IP Pools to manage the Pod network address space.
+Pods to be created can be assigned IP addresses from a Pod IP Pool.
-      type: none
+      type: none # Specify "calico" for this field if Calico is used as your CNI plugin. "none" means that Pod IP Pools are disabled.
-    topology: # "weave-scope" means to use "weave-scope" to provide network topology information, "none" means that the topology function is disabled
+    topology: # Use Service Topology to view Service-to-Service communication based on Weave Scope.
-      type: none
+      type: none # Specify "weave-scope" for this field to enable Service Topology. "none" means that Service Topology is disabled.
-  openpitrix:
+  openpitrix: # An App Store that is accessible to all platform tenants.
+You can use it to manage apps across their entire lifecycle.
     store:
-      enabled: false
+      enabled: false # Enable or disable the KubeSphere App Store.
-  servicemesh:         # (0.3 Core, 300 MiB) Whether to install KubeSphere Service Mesh (Istio-based).
-It provides fine-grained traffic management, observability and tracing, and offer visualization for traffic topology.
+  servicemesh:         # (0.3 Core, 300 MiB) Provide fine-grained traffic management, observability and tracing, and visualized traffic topology.
-    enabled: false     # base component (pilot)
+    enabled: false     # Base component (pilot).
+Enable or disable KubeSphere Service Mesh (Istio-based).
-  kubeedge:
+  kubeedge:          # Add edge nodes to your cluster and deploy workloads on edge nodes.
-    enabled: false
+    enabled: false   # Enable or disable KubeEdge.
     cloudCore:
       nodeSelector: {"node-role.kubernetes.io/worker": ""}
       tolerations: []